pedro-abundio-wang/computer-vision/docs/blogs/python-numpy-tutorial.md

 ### Arrays

-A numpy array is a grid of values, all of the same type, and is indexed by a tuple of nonnegative integers.
-The number of dimensions is the *rank* of the array; the *shape* of an array is a tuple of integers giving the size of the array along each dimension.
+A numpy array is a grid of values, all of the same type, and is indexed by a list of nonnegative integers.
+The **number of dimensions** is the **rank** of the array; the **shape** of an array is a tuple of integers giving the size of the array along each dimension.

 We can initialize numpy arrays from nested Python lists, and access elements using square brackets: